Willgunter/Discord-Clone/README.md

     - Current issue: trying to find the smallest part of having Node and Angular talk to one another

 - 8/11/2023
-    - Combed through freeCodeCamp video to how to connect Angular and Node and eventually found out how to
+    - Combed through freeCodeCamp (fCC) video to how to connect Angular and Node and eventually found out how to
     - Decided a good first goal is to create the message bar
     - Need to do to finish 1st little message box:
         - Make index.js route, make app.js talk to Angular
         - Fix onSubmit() error in message-box.component.html
         - Working @ 54:41 in freeCodeCamp video

+- 8/12/2023
+    - Fixed onSubmit() error in message-box.component.html
+    - Trying to make app.js talk to Angular but running into a problem in testroute.js along the lines of "MessageSchema is not a constructor".
+Sounds kinda easy to fix but idk.
+Tomorrow I am planning on combing through more of the fCC video to see how the guy manages it, maybe that will help?

 Resources I used:
 [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)